 High profile celebrities like Anushka Sharma and Virat Kohli managed to personalize and execute the wedding of everyone’s dreams proving that your wedding planners and vendors can make all the difference on your special day!
 By expressing gratitude towards their wedding planners, the power couple showed the world that hiring the “right” vendors can make all the difference for your big day.

-Every couple is different which means that you cannot determine what works best for you by following a one-size fits all kind of template.
-Different logistics are at play when planning and executing a wedding – from conceptualising the wedding to finalising the scale of the wedding to the smaller, finer details.
+Every couple is different which means that you cannot determine what works best for you by following one-size fits all kind of template.
+Different logistics are at play when planning and executing a wedding – from conceptualizing the wedding to finalizing the scale of the wedding to the smaller, finer details.
 The pressure and stakes differ from couple to couple.
-While some may want to go all out and have a larger-than-life wedding, some may wait it to be an intimate, family affair.
+While some may want to go all out and have a larger-than-life wedding, some may wait for it to be an intimate, family affair.
 This is where we at SAWC Planners come in!

 SAWC Planners goes above and beyond to ensure that their clients/couples are fully aware and covered for any unforeseen circumstances that could occur as a result of vendor selection.
-The word “Vendors” is of course a broad term which can be used to refer to anyone you choose plan, orchestrate, set up, run, and break down the physical elements of your wedding.
+The word “Vendors” is, of course, a broad term which can be used to refer to anyone you choose a plan, orchestrate, set up, run, and break down the physical elements of your wedding.
 Some of the key vendors on your wedding day can/should include:

 - Wedding Planner

 - Musicians, Rental Companies, Venue Staff, Entertainment etc.

 Our team of professionals has put together some necessary steps to ensure your memorable moments are perfectly planned and some of the important things to look for when choosing/booking vendors for your event day.